 Now you know what the state of Oregon requires of you as a landlord when it comes to your tenant breaking their lease.
 For further help, Campus Connection Property Management can help.
 We are a quality Eugene property management company with decades of experience in managing rental properties in the local area.
 Get in touch today to learn more!

-This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
+This blog should not be used as a substitute if you need to seek legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.